 Popaganda music festival at Eriksdalsbadet

-Since 2002, Popaganda has offered visitors a music festival with fantastic music and cheap ticket price – a well thoughtful idea.
-Over the years, artists such as Robyn, The XX, Lily Allen and Ellie Goulding has performed on the stages of the festival, located at Eriksdalsbadet in Skanstull.
+Since 2002, Popaganda has offered visitors a music festival with fantastic music and cheap ticket price – a well-thought idea.
+Over the years, artists such as Robyn, The XX, Lily Allen and Ellie Goulding have performed on the stages of the festival, located at Eriksdalsbadet in Skanstull.
 This year the festival takes place between the 1-2 September.
 Tickets can be bought here.

 Indulge in street food on Sthlm Street Food Festival in Kungsträdgården

-The street food has really gotten the upper hand on Stockholms food scene the past couple of years.
-On the 9th of September you can see what the fuzz is all about on Sthlm Street Food Festival in Kungsträdgården.
+Street food has really gotten the upper hand on Stockholm’s food scene over the past couple of years.
+On the 9th of September, you can see what the fuzz is all about at Sthlm Street Food Festival in Kungsträdgården.
 During the day Food-Truck SM will take place.
 The festival is open from 11.00 – 20.00.

 STHLM Americana 2017 Music Festival

-Try beer & whisky on Stockholm’s own festival tributing both
+Try beer & whisky at Stockholm’s own festival, tributing both

 30 cubes on display in Stockholm

-Between 1st to 3rd of September, 30 cubes will be put in display in Kungsträdgården (between 11-18).
-The 30 black cubes in steel represents one for every human right.
-The cubes have (before they are put in Kungsträdgården) been sent to chosen schools in Sweden and abroad, where students strategically get to work with interpretation of one of the thirty human rights from the UN Declaration of Human Rights.
-It’s the works, arts and installations done by them that will make the exhibition.
+Between the 1st to 3rd of September, 30 cubes will be put on display in Kungsträdgården (between 11-18).
+The 30 black cubes in steel represent one for every human right.
+The cubes have (before they are put in Kungsträdgården) been sent to chosen schools in Sweden and abroad, where students strategically get to work with the interpretation of one of the thirty human rights from the UN Declaration of Human Rights.
+It’s the works, arts and installations are done by them that will make the exhibition.
 It’s all done with Raoul Wallenberg as a source of inspiration.